ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   to compute BBR.bw.

-* Volume Cap: the volume values applied as bounds on the BBR.max_inflight value to compute cwnd.
+* Volume Cap: the volume values applied as bounds on the BBR.max_inflight value to compute C.cwnd.

 The control behavior can be summarized as follows.
-Upon processing each ACK, BBR uses the values in the table below to compute BBR.bw in BBRBoundBWForModel(), and the cwnd in BBRBoundCwndForModel():
+Upon processing each ACK, BBR uses the values in the table below to compute BBR.bw in BBRBoundBWForModel(), and C.cwnd in BBRBoundCwndForModel():

 ~~~~
 ---------------+--------+--------+------+--------------+-----------------